featuresmith/wrimo/README.md

    }
    ```

-4. **Fallback handling**: This application automatically falls back to mock data if:
-   - Hyperdrive binding is not configured
-   - Database connection fails for any reason
+4. **Database requirement**: This application requires a database connection.
+If the Hyperdrive binding is not configured or the database connection fails, the application will return an error response.

 For a more detailed walkthrough, see the [Hyperdrive documentation](https://developers.cloudflare.com/hyperdrive/configuration/connect-to-postgres/).